IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/enable-ibmcloud-workshop.md

 Step 6: Provide the IBM Technology Zone support team the name of your workshop.
 Reference the [How to for instructors](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/How%20to%20for%20Instructors.md) to understand the approval workflow after submitting your workshop request.

-NOTE: Workshop requests must be requested 72-hours before workshop start date.
+**NOTE:** Workshop requests must be requested 7 days before workshop start date.
 Due to this environment being tested, the IBM Technology Zone support team will adjust the start date to today's date (testing date agreed upon by user and support team) so that the environments can start provisioning once approved by the support team.

 Step 7: TESTING PHASE